Home Crosses Pagan symbols & customs Site search

 Grantham Cross

 A cross is known to have existed in Grantham Market Place since at least 1280.
 There have been two or three replacements since then and the present one dates from 1884.
-Over that period, the Market Crosses have witnessed several important local people and events that have changed the world.
+Over that period, the Market Cross has had several important local people walk under its shadow and also witnessed events that have changed the world.

-The Grantham Market Cross (shown left) dates from 1884 and was restored in 1910.
+The first is the current Market Cross (shown left), which dates from 1884 and was restored in 1910.

-There was a stream in the market, fed by a spring, and in 1597 it was conduited to a market pump.
-There was also a water trough and a stone for mounting horses near the Market Cross.
+There was a stream in the market, fed by a spring, and in 1597 a conduit was laid to convey water from the stream to a market pump.
+There was also a water trough and a stone to help riders to mount horses near the cross.

 The route which Queen Eleanor's funeral convoy followed, and the place from which it first moved, have been matters of dispute.
 The place where she died is also very variously given by the old and modern Chroniclers.